JiahaoShan/UW-Madison-People-Directory/README.md

 * Send email or find phone number of people in the University of Wisconsin-Madison directory.
 * Emails can be sent to the person via Outlook or Gmail
 * Show previously searched persons
+* Use arrow keys to go through search results and Enter to select.
 * Default shortcut: Alt+S.

 <img src="https://lh3.googleusercontent.com/ye1FXQqef2AafZjSv4f7mf9hx7f-XHa8XMF6feDFR0mLQFvfIlHtP4vt32nE8ii22dbwvOuqyCM=s1280-h800-e365-rw" />